IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Assign a default role to a user creating a dataset in a dataverse ``id`` where ``roleAlias`` is the database alias of the role to be assigned::

   PUT http://$SERVER/api/dataverses/$id/defaultContributorRole/$roleAlias?key=$apiKey

+Note: You may use "none" as the ``roleAlias``.
+This will prevent a user who creates a dataset from having any role on that dataset.
+It is not recommended for dataverses with human contributors.

 Assign a New Role on a Dataverse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~